Peter-Nil/Particle-Manager/README.md

 # README #

+This work has been done for the Bachelor thesis for the game development program at University of Skövde.

 This README would normally document whatever steps are necessary to get your application up and running.

 ### Summary ###